daniel3735928559/mango/nodes/examples/excite/README.md

 #### Starting mc

 Open a terminal, go to `/nodes/mc` and run `./mc_start 61453 61454`.
 Leave this terminal window open.
+When anything goes wrong, this is where the error message will likely be.

 #### Starting mx